Why startups should hire recruiters much sooner than they think

 Acknowledgments: Thank you to Jeanne Tsan and Seiji Kawanabe for their contributions, to Craig Naylor for his thought partnership, and to Tim Sullivan for his transformative edits.

 Aurora Petracca is an external startup advisor who has spent more than a decade working in technology in San Francisco.
 As a recruiter and leader, she grew Airbnb from 50 to 900 and Coinbase from 7 to 700.
 Prior to Airbnb she worked in HR at Salesforce and was an Engineering Recruiter at Google.
 Aurora specializes in early-mid size (5-700 employees) hyper-growth startups and now works as an independent advisor working with a16z Crypto as well as other startups both in and outside of the web3 space.
-You can follow her on X @aharshner
+You can follow her on X @aharshner.

 The views expressed here are those of the individual AH Capital Management, L.L.C. (“a16z”) personnel quoted and are not the views of a16z or its affiliates.
 Certain information contained in here has been obtained from third-party sources, including from portfolio companies of funds managed by a16z.
 While taken from sources believed to be reliable, a16z has not independently verified such information and makes no representations about the current or enduring accuracy of the information or its appropriateness for a given situation.
 In addition, this content may include third-party advertisements; a16z has not reviewed such advertisements and does not endorse any advertising content contained therein.